petitnau/algoml/README.md

   ...
 }
 ```
-The intuition is that the function ``foo`` is enabled whenever all the preconditions are respected.
+This clause defines a contract function ``foo`` which is enabled whenever all the preconditions are respected.
 Executing ``foo`` results in a state update, specified in the function body.
 Preconditions may have various forms: for instance, they can be predicates on the contract state, or checks that certain transactions belong to the group wherein the function is called.

 On a lower level, an AlgoML program models two contracts: a stateful application, and a stateless contract account.
 The stateful application is in charge of all of the contract logic, while the stateless contract acts as an escrow, which holds funds and releases them according to the logic of the stateful contract.